whphvroom/late-int-v1.0/README.md

 - **Save & Review Mode** — Bookmark key answers for future review.
 - **Speed Mode** — A bare bones rapid-response mode designed for cramming.

-> `int` stands for internal — this version is focused on rapid iteration and validation.
-A future public version may differ.
+> `int` stands for internal.
+This version is focused on iteration, experimentation, and validation.
+A future public version will be released that's more streamlined for production usage.

+## Project Docs

+Product Blueprint

+Design Board

+Engineering Spec

 ## Tech Stack